-Lastly, in relation to the results of the vote of the GVS Shareholders' Meeting held on 3 May 2023, and with a view to further examining the reasons for the institutional shareholders' dissenting vote, GVS has promoted a direct dialogue with the persons concerned, in order to understand the underlying reasons for the vote against the meeting and to assess, where possible, any corrective measures requested by these shareholders, also in regard to potential changes to the remuneration policy.
+Lastly, in relation to the results of the vote of the GVS shareholders' meeting held on 7 May 2024, and with a view to further examining the reasons for the institutional shareholders' dissenting vote, GVS has promoted a direct dialogue with the persons concerned, in order to understand the underlying reasons for the vote against the meeting and to assess, where possible, any corrective measures requested by these shareholders, also in regard to potential changes to the remuneration policy.

-13. MEETINGS
+13. Shareholders' Meetings

-Pursuant to Article 11 of the Articles of Association, ordinary and extraordinary Shareholders' Meetings are held at the Company's registered office or elsewhere, provided that they are in the territory of the Italian State or in another Member State of the European Union, whenever appropriate, or when convened in accordance with the law.
-The Shareholders' Meeting may be held with interventions in several separate places, that may be nearby or distant, audio/video connected, as long as the collegial method and principles of good faith and equal treatment of shareholders are respected.
-In this case, the following must apply: (a) the notice of the meeting indicates (i) in the case of video-conferencing, the audio/video locations connected by the Company where those present may gather, and (ii) in the case of teleconferencing, the telephone number to which Shareholders and/or members of the Board of Directors and/or the Board of Statutory Auditors may be connected; (b) the Chair of the Shareholders' Meeting, including through his office, is able to unequivocally ascertain the identity and legitimacy of those present, regulate the proceedings of the meeting and ascertain and announce the results of voting; (c) the person taking the minutes is able to adequately perceive the events of the Shareholders' Meeting that are being recorded; (d) those present are able to participate in real time in the discussion and simultaneous voting on the items on the agenda.
+Pursuant to Article 11 of the Articles of Association, ordinary and extraordinary Shareholders' Meetings are held at the Company's registered office or elsewhere, provided that they are in the territory of the Italian State or in another Member State of the European Union, whenever appropriate, or when convened in accordance with the law, with the exception of shareholders' meetings held by means of telecommunication (without indication of a physical location).
+The Shareholders' Meeting may be held, where permitted by the law in force at the time, also exclusively by means of telecommunication that guarantee the identification of the attendees without the need for the chair, the Secretary and/or the Notary Public to be in the same place, as long as the collegial method and the principles of good faith and equal treatment of shareholders are respected.
+In this case, it is necessary that: (a) the Chair of the Shareholders' Meeting, including through his or her presiding officer, is allowed to unequivocally ascertain the identity and legitimacy of those present, to regulate the proceedings of the meeting, and to ascertain and proclaim the results of the vote; (b) the person taking the minutes is allowed to adequately follow the events of the meeting that are the subject of the minutes; (c) attendees are allowed to participate in real time in the discussion and simultaneous voting on the items on the agenda; (d) the method of proceedings is indicated in the notice of call of the meeting and also provided, by the Company, with the references on how to connect electronically.